-Auto Minimizes the effects of camera and subject movement Camera AS Minimizes the effects of camera movement only Image AS Minimizes the effects of subject movement only TM DEMO Half-pressing the shutter button demonstrates the effect of " Camera AS".
+Auto Minimizes the effects of camera and subject movement.
+Camera AS Minimizes the effects of camera movement only. 🖬 Image AS Minimizes the effects of subject movement only.
+DEMO Half-pressing the shutter button demonstrates the effect of " Camera AS".
 However, the image is not recorded.
-Off Turns off all Anti Shake settings
+Off Turns off all Anti Shake settings.

-- " Camera AS" only can be selected while recording with High Definition (HD) and Standard (STD) movie. - "Image AS" is disabled while "S" or "M" is selected as the exposure mode. - The ISO sensitivity setting (page 41) must be "AUTO" for " Image AS" to work. - · Anti Shake is not supported while recording with High Speed Movie. - Shooting while "Auto" or "Image AS" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - " Camera AS" may not work properly when the camera is mounted on a tripod.
-Either turn off Anti Shake or select " Image AS". - When the image size setting is "RAW+" (page 37), this setting becomes " Camera AS" when the Anti Shake setting is " Auto", and "Off" when the Anti Shake setting is " Image AS".
+- "Image: Camera AS" only can be selected while recording with High Definition (HD) and Standard (STD) movie. - The ISO sensitivity setting (page 42) must be "AUTO" for "M Image AS" to work. - Anti Shake is not supported while recording with High Speed Movie. - Shooting while "Auto" or "Image AS" is selected can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Anti Shake may not be able to eliminate the effects of camera or subject movement when movement is severe. - "To Camera AS" may not work properly when the camera is mounted on a tripod.
+Either turn off Anti Shake or select "To Image AS". - When the image size setting is "RAW+" (page 39), this setting becomes "Camera AS" when the Anti Shake setting is "Camera AS" when the Anti Shake setting is "Camera AS". - You can configure different Anti Shake settings for snapshots and movies (except for High Speed Movie).